 Every cruise ship sails to international destinations, but some are definitely more global in nature.
 In that case, both Royal Caribbean and NCL can take you to destinations around the world.
 Whether it’s Europe or Alaska, Australia or the Greek Isles, if you want to go there, these cruise ships can do it.

 However, there are some differences.
 For one, Norwegian seems less focused on the Caribbean than its rival.
-During the summer of 2023, NCL shows just three ships sailing from all Florida ports.
-Royal Caribbean has eight on its schedule.
+During the summer of 2025, NCL shows just three ships sailing from the Caribbean, Bahamas, and Mexico to the area.
+Royal Caribbean has fourteen on its schedule.

-Norwegian, despite having a smaller fleet, sails more ships to Alaska.
+Norwegian, despite having a smaller fleet, sails more ships to Alaska (five versus four).
 And perhaps most unique is Pride of America.
 This ship is the only major cruise ship to be registered in the United States.
 That allows it to sail the Hawaiian Islands without having to visit a foreign country on the trip.
 So if you’ve ever wanted to tour this part of the world, NCL is your best best.

-Bottom line: These two cruise lines sail all around the world, but NCL’s itineraries seem to be more global in focus.
+Bottom line: These two cruise lines sail all around the world, but NCL’s itineraries seem to be more global in focus and less on the Caribbean.
 Norwegian also offers a ship based in Hawaii.

 Ship Size and Things to Do